 Deep inside she wants to be emotionally looked after in the relationship, if she can’t be herself in the relationship and she has to change she will resent him.

 Not being able to be herself is her biggest source of pain for her.

-Honesty will be one of her biggest values and yet she feels can’t be honest in the most important part of her life.
+Honesty will be one of her biggest values, and yet she feels she can’t be honest in the most important part of her life.

-If she has children she also knows that she is passing this pain onto her children as they look to model the behaviors in the relationship for their own future relationships.
+If she has children she also knows that she is passing this pain onto her children as they look to model the behaviours in the relationship for their own future relationships.

-Destructive relationship patterns is not the legacy any parent wants for their own children.
+Destructive relationship patterns are not the legacy any parent wants for their own children.